-- 1.1.
-At Heath Mount School, ('the School') the overall aim of the curriculum offered to pupils from 3 to 13 is to develop a joy and enthusiasm for learning, laying the foundation for life-long learning.
-Within an environment where there exists a climate of encouragement and focused praise on identified progress and achievement, we aspire to develop the whole child. - 1.2.
-The broad and exciting curriculum offered is firmly rooted in the values of the school: acceptance, respect, integrity, industry and achievement.
+At Heath Mount School, ('the School') the overall aim of the curriculum offered to pupils from 2 to 13 is to develop a joy and enthusiasm for learning, laying the foundation for life-long learning.
+Within an environment where there exists a climate of encouragement and focused praise on identified progress and achievement, we aspire to develop the whole child.

+The broad and exciting curriculum offered is firmly rooted in the values of the school: integrity, industry, resilience, respect and acceptance.
 It endeavours to develop the knowledge, skills and talents of all, whilst supporting them in becoming confident, rounded young people, reflective problem-solvers and independent learners.